VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/category/CategoryType.md

 # CategoryType ==~object~==

-The `CategoryType` is used to differentiate or group different types of categories.
+This type is used to differentiate or group different types of categories.

 ## Fields